goodhelper1/NicolauHack/README.md

 Can be used to create hack of any game.

-Just create as your ideas and Enjoy
+create your ideas and Enjoy =)

+welcome

 Instructions
 ===========